unrealwork/atsd-use-cases/Analysis/BitCoin_After_GHash/README.md

 Logarithmic, or log, returns are a simple methodology used by traders to normalize the value of a given stock.
 The same principle can be applied here to BitCoin's traded value because it's volatility more closely resembles that of a stock, than that of a currency in normal circulation.
 Log returns here demonstrate that the volatility present in the early days of BitCoin are not as common in its current incarnation.
-Fluctuations in price of several hundred percent occuring in a matter of a few days were common in BitCoin's early years, though they appear quite insignificant when seen alongside the jumps in value that BitCoin has showed of late, in fact they happened much less predictably that current BitCoin fluctuations.
+Fluctuations in price of several hundred percent occurring in a matter of a few days were common in BitCoin's early years, though they appear quite insignificant when seen alongside the jumps in value that BitCoin has showed of late, in fact they happened much less predictably that current BitCoin fluctuations.